ghastlymirror/ghastlyastro/src/content/blog/wailling-heights.md

 ---
 title: Wailing Heights Video Walkthrough Part 1
 date: 2022-03-05
-description: "Here it is the walkthrought for the game Wailing Heights.
+description: Here it is the walkthrought for the game Wailing Heights.
 A spooky adventure game with a musical twist!
-By taking over several creatures of the night "
+By taking over several creatures of the night
 category:
   - gaming
   - walkthrough